Approximate reading time: 5 minutes

 Calculating the Scrum velocity of a development team is actually very easy.
 Everything you need to do:

-At the end of the sprint, add the points of all user stories delivered by the development team.
+Add the points of all user stories delivered by the development team at the end of the sprint!

 An example for the calculation of a team’s velocity

 A development team commits to work on the following User Stories in the next sprint:

 - Story C: 8 points